driedpollack/personal-website/content/publication/20_estimation_hwang/index.md

 publication: _Journal of the Korea Institute of Military Science and Technology 23.1_ (2020)
 publication_short: _Journal of the KIMST_ (2020)

-abstract: dd
-# Effective jamming in electronic warfare depends on proper jamming technique selection and jamming parameter estimation.
+abstract: Effective jamming in electronic warfare depends on proper jamming technique selection and jamming parameter estimation.
 For this purpose, this paper proposes a new method of estimating jamming parameters using Gaussian kernel function networks.
 In the proposed approach, a new method of determining the optimal structure and parameters of Gaussian kernel function networks is proposed.
 As a result, the proposed approach estimates the jamming parameters in a reliable manner and outperforms other methods such as the DNN(Deep Neural Network) and SVM(Support Vector Machine) estimation models.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.